Brooklyn (Vic.)

 Brooklyn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely to affect the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely to impact the area.
 Notable ones are The Fabric Altona North, Altona North Strategic Site, RBR Hub Industrial Estate, and Green Streets Program.
-The following details these projects in order of relevance.
+Below is a list of these projects, arranged by relevance.

 Professional plan users can use the search below to filter and access additional projects.